cosmos/cosmos-sdk/docs/learn/advanced/00-baseapp.md

 `RunMsgs` is called from `RunTx` with `runTxModeCheck` as parameter to check the existence of a route for each message the transaction, and with `execModeFinalize` to actually process the `sdk.Msg`s.

-After `CheckTx` exits, `FinalizeBlock` continues to run [`runMsgs`](../advanced/00-baseapp.md#runtx-antehandler-runmsgs-posthandler) to fully execute each `Msg` within the transaction.
+`FinalizeBlock`, calls [`runMsgs`](../advanced/00-baseapp.md#runtx-antehandler-runmsgs-posthandler) to fully execute each `Msg` within the transaction.
 Since the transaction may have messages from different modules, `BaseApp` needs to know which module to find the appropriate handler.
 This is achieved using `BaseApp`'s `MsgServiceRouter` so that it can be processed by the module's Protobuf [`Msg` service](../../build/building-modules/03-msg-services.md).

 For `LegacyMsg` routing, the `Route` function is called via the [module manager](../../build/building-modules/01-module-manager.md) to retrieve the route name and find the legacy [`Handler`](../../build/building-modules/03-msg-services.md#handler-type) within the module.